Mukwano/Afrowave-Infrastructure/Network-WG-Inet.md

 Address = 10.22.0.1/16, fd10:af:22::1/64
 ListenPort = 52010

-# NAT + forwarding řeší firewalld:
+# NAT and forwarding are handled by firewalld (zone: aw-inet):
-#   - Zone: aw-inet
-#   - masquerade=yes
-#   - forward=yes
-# Proto zde nejsou žádné PostUp/PostDown iptables.
+#   masquerade = yes
+#   forward = yes
+# No iptables PostUp/PostDown rules are used.

 [Peer]
 # Slávek — Desktop (primary client)